Skip to main content

 Visitor Facilities And Travel

-The reserve is located on the northern shore of Tralee Bay, accessible from the town of Tralee via local roads.
-No formal visitor facilities exist within the reserve.
+The reserve is located approximately 11 km west of Tralee on the Dingle Peninsula, accessible via local roads.
+[1] No formal visitor facilities exist within the reserve.
 Birdwatching is possible from public roads and paths along the reserve margins.
 Accommodation and services are readily available in Tralee.
 Binoculars or a spotting scope are recommended for observing birds on the distant mudflats.

 Conservation And Sustainability